programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 To feature the diverse landscape of the region surrounding Mont Beuvray, and to capture that the combat in the Battle of Bibracte actually took place some 25 kilometers south of the key Gallic *oppidum* (fortified settlement), I purposefully take a screenshot that includes a larger area.

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-2.png" alt="Mont Beuvray selected from topographic-map.com" caption="Selecting Mont Beavray from topographic-map.com" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-02.png" alt="Mont Beuvray selected from topographic-map.com" caption="Figure 2.
+Selecting Mont Beavray from topographic-map.com" %}

-3. Modify the topographic map image in GIMP.
+3\.
+Modify the topographic map image in GIMP.

 Per the ["Heightmap Import"](https://trac.wildfiregames.com/wiki/Atlas_Manual_Heightmap_Import) section of the Atlas Manual in the Wildfire Games Wiki, the final image must be a grayscale .png that is a perfect square with power of 2 dimensions.
 The brightness of a particular part of an image determines its elevation, with relative darkness corresponding to lower elevation and relative lightness corresponding to higher elevation.